ArsalanTahirr/Chess/README.md

 ## Contributors

-This project was developed by:
+This project was developed by a student at FAST University Karachi:

 - **Arsalan Tahir**